 Either way, book the exam once you consistently hit 85% on mocks.

 Ready to test your cloud skills?
-Open Microsoft Learn today, start your first module, and make this cert your next career game-changer.
+Open Microsoft Learn today, start your first module, and make this cert your next career major advantage.